-enSilo Protects against Process Doppelganging.
-See the on demand webinar of Lost in Transaction: Process Doppelganging featured at BlackHat Europe
+enSilo is real-time endpoint security software that protects against Process Doppelganging (and lots more).
+See the on-demand webinar of Lost in Transaction: Process Doppelganging featured at BlackHat Europe.

 enSilo’s researchers Tal Liberman, Eugene Kogan, Omri Misgav, and Udi Yavo discovered an evasion technique dubbed Process Doppelgänging that was first presented at BlackHat Europe December 7, 2017.
 In their presentation Liberman and Kogan demonstrated how to conceal malicious activity deep at the operating system level by manipulating how Windows handles file transactions.
 By passing off malicious actions as benign, legitimate processes, they showed a potent way for even relatively less-sophisticated attackers to give new life to malicious code threats well-known to security vendors.
 Once cloaked with “Process Doppelgänging,” these threats can impact the latest versions of Windows protected with fully-updated AV and NGAV security products, where malware payloads can proceed to ransom files, capture keystrokes or steal priceless files.

 Process Doppelgänging, though significantly more advanced and evasive, has implications that are similar to that of Process Hollowing.
 Although most cybersecurity tools have adapted and are able to detect Process Hollowing, it is still used frequently; a recent example can be seen in Scarab Ransomware as analyzed by enSilo researchers here.

 Process Doppelgänging is a modern evasion technique that affects Windows users.